 Introduction

 We conducted two experiments and an observational study to evaluate DyeVC.
-Besides using the evaluation results to identify limitations and improvements in our approach we aim at verifying if DyeVC is capable of answering the questions posed in Section 1.2:
+Besides using the evaluation results to identify limitations and improvements in our approach, we aim at verifying if DyeVC is capable of answering the questions posed in Section 1.2:

 Q1: Which clones were created from a repository?